 His books include 'Political Transition and Inclusive Development in Malawi: The democratic dividend' (2016, Routledge), ‘The Legal Empowerment Agenda: Poverty, Labour and the Informal Economy in Africa’ (2011, Ashgate), ‘Poverty and Elusive Development’ (2010, Scandinavian University Press) and ‘Starvation and India’s Democracy’ (2009, Routledge).

-Prof. Banik hosts the "In Pursuit of Development" podcast:
+Prof. Banik hosts the "In Pursuit of Development" podcast with listeners in over 140 countries: